wmde/wikibase-release-pipeline/Docker/test/selenium/README.md

 ## Wikibase Federated properties (using wikidata.org as source wiki)
 - [X] Create an item on Wikibase and add a statement using a federated property
   - [X] verify it is available with the correct rdf through the Entity page
-  - [X] verify it is available through the QueryService with the correct prefixes
+  - [X] verify it is available through the WDQS-frontend with the correct prefixes

 ## Elasticsearch
 - [X] Create item with an alias and search by item alias